Deep Learning for Data-Driven Districting-and-Routing: Graph Neural Network for District-Cost Estimations

 \subsection{Features}

-Our GNN leverages the same undirected graph $G(V, E)$ as the one depicted in Section~\ref{sec:problem-statement}, with the vertices $V$ corresponding to BUs and edges in $E$ correspond to adjacency relations.
-For learning the GNN weights, we rely on a \emph{training set} $\mathcal{D}^\textsc{Train}$ of districts.
+Our GNN leverages the same undirected graph $G(V, E)$ as the one depicted in Section~\ref{sec:problem-statement}, with the vertices $V$ corresponding to BUs and edges in $E$ corresponding to adjacency relations.
+For learning the GNN weights, we rely on a training set $\mathcal{D}^\textsc{Train}$ of districts.
 Each district $d \in \mathcal{D}^\textsc{Train}$ is characterized by a vector of features on each node of the graph and an estimated cost value using SAA as in Equation~\eqref{extensive-form} with $500$ previous demand realization scenarios for each BU.
-This estimated cost, also referred to as the \textit{label}, is the value we want to predict with the GNN.
-We use eight features $\bm{f}_{vd} = (\xi_v, \sqrt{\xi_v}, q_v, a_v, \sqrt{a_v}, \rho_v, \delta_v, e_{vd})^\top \in \mathbb{R}^{8}$ for each vertex $v$ (associated to a BU) and each district $d$ in the training set: \begin{enumerate}[nosep] \item the \textbf{population} $\xi_v$ of the BU; \item the \textbf{sqrt-population} $\sqrt{\xi_v}$ of the BU; \item the \textbf{perimeter} $q_v$ of the BU; \item the \textbf{area} $a_v$ of the BU; \item the \textbf{sqrt-area} $\sqrt{a_v}$ of the BU; \item the \textbf{density} $ \rho_v = \xi_v/a_v$ of the BU; \item the \textbf{distance to the depot} $\delta_v$, corresponding to the minimum distance between the depot and any point in the BU; \item an \textbf{inclusion variable} $e_{vd}$, taking value $1$ if BU $v$ belongs to $d$ and $0$ otherwise. \end{enumerate} It is noteworthy that the first seven features remain fixed when considering examples generated in the same metropolitan area.
-Only the last feature changes, according to the current district considered in the sample.
+This estimated cost, also referred to as the \textit{label}, is the value we want the GNN to predict.
+We use eight features $\bm{f}_{vd} = (\xi_v, \sqrt{\xi_v}, q_v, a_v, \sqrt{a_v}, \rho_v, \delta_v, e_{vd})^\top \in \mathbb{R}^{8}$ for each vertex~$v$ (associated to a BU) and each district $d$ in the training set.
+The features used are: \begin{enumerate}[nosep] \item the \textbf{population} $\xi_v$ of the BU; \item the \textbf{sqrt-population} $\sqrt{\xi_v}$ of the BU; \item the \textbf{area} $a_v$ of the BU; \item the \textbf{sqrt-area} $\sqrt{a_v}$ of the BU; \item the \textbf{density} $ \rho_v = \xi_v/a_v$ of the BU; \item the \textbf{perimeter} $q_v$ of the BU; \item the \textbf{distance to the depot} $\delta_v$, corresponding to the minimum distance between the depot and any point in the BU; \item a \textbf{membership variable} $e_{vd}$, taking value $1$ if BU $v$ belongs to $d$ and $0$ otherwise. \end{enumerate} The first seven (continuous) features were normalized to $[0,1]$ by dividing by their greatest value.
+It is noteworthy that they remain fixed when considering examples generated in the same metropolitan area.
+Only the last feature changes, according to the current district considered in the sample. \myblue{ The choice of these features follows well-established CA formulas, notably BHHD, FIG, and SNN (see Section~\ref{sec:literature}).
+Population and its square root, area and its square root, and the average distance to the depot are standard descriptors in these CA models, to which we additionally include the BU perimeter.
+Together, these variables summarize the main topological and geographical characteristics of the BUs.}